X-CASH-official/android-wallet/README.md

 #### Open with Android Studio

-Open project in Android Studio and `Run`
+Open project in Android Studio and `Run` the proect